 For most people, podcasts are still a new and trendy marketing tool.
 Although they haven’t been around for that long, they can’t be called “innovation” in marketing.
 However, their increased popularity speaks for itself — approximately 164 million podcast listeners are expected to tune in by 2024.
-Those numbers are huge, and they illustrate the importance of podcasts as marketing tools.
+Those numbers are enormous, illustrating the importance of podcasts as marketing tools.

 If you’re spending resources on your marketing plan and strategy (as you most certainly should), you probably have a list of things you already do or have, such as radio and TV ads, social media presentations, printed materials, billboards, gift bags, perhaps even sponsorships, and a spokesperson.
 And all of that is an entirely valid way of attracting your audience and customers.
-We are here to elaborate on why you should also include podcasts in your marketing strategy without excluding any of the things you already use.
+We are here to elaborate on why you should also include podcasts in your marketing strategy without excluding any things you already use.

 Podcasts Help Create a Special Bond with Your Customers

 Podcasts are a pretty intimate activity that encourages open communication, the exchange of ideas, and the development of a community.
 There is not a brand in the world that doesn’t need that.
 Providing quality content can make your customers feel closer to you and even help you attract new customers.
 Moreover, podcasts can help you solidify the relationship and add to the feeling of togetherness, honesty, and transparency.
-If you’ve been keeping track, the world of business is rapidly heading in that direction!
+If you’ve been keeping track, the business world is rapidly heading in that direction!